 You can buy vapuor barrier shirts from companies like 40 Below or RBH Designs that will stop sweat moving through your layers (the RBH vest is all VP), but these are designed more for extreme conditions then most people would need.

 First off people who tell me that ‘they sweat like a pig’ tend to also be poor at understanding how to use their insulation properly, and have poor skills in dressing (I’m not saying you’re in this category).
-The problem often stems from too many layers, and the wrong type of clothing.
-I’ve never been a bog fan of straight fleece, and have always preferred pile style materials, as I think they just handle water better (there are loads of articles on this site about the subject).
-Also I often see people just wearing too many clothes.
+The problem often stems from too many layers and the wrong type of clothing.
+I’ve never been a big fan of straight fleece, and have always preferred pile style materials, as I think they just handle water better (there are loads of articles on this site about the subject).
+Also, I often see people just wearing too many clothes.
 As with my last blog post, to have a system that provides the greatest level of comfort over a broad range of temperatures and heat outputs you need:

 B: Medium weight windproof pile top for cold low energy movement (climbing, slow walking, very cold conditions).
-This should be designed to allow rapid dumping of heat through side and front zippers.
+This should be designed to allow rapid dumping of heat through the side and front zippers.

-If this doesn’t work then make sure your base layer will work even when it gets damp, and will dry quickly and wick moisture away.
-If you look at my last blog post then I think Brynje would be ideal, and has proved very effective during military testing (big packs, too many clothes, stop start etc).
+If this doesn’t work then make sure your base layer will work even when it gets damp and will dry quickly and wick moisture away.
+If you look at my last blog post then I think Brynje would be ideal and has proved very effective during military testing (big packs, too many clothes, stop-start etc).

-Also try and keep your core cool by adjusting your warmth using head and hand gear.
+Also, try and keep your core cool by adjusting your warmth using head and hand gear.
 If you stop you just throw on your belay jacket, and any moisture held within your minimal layers will dry quickly.

-The most practical solution would be to go for a thin soft shell base layer (shelled micro pile), and wear with alone when ever you can, and a medium weight pile softshell (Buffalo or Montane) when moving slowly, wearing it next to the skin.
+The most practical solution would be to go for a thin softshell base layer (shelled micropile), and wear with alone whenever you can, and a medium weight pile softshell (Buffalo or Montane) when moving slowly, wearing it next to the skin.
 You could throw in a very light base layer for warm days, and perhaps carry a spare that you could change into once you reach your destination.
-Also avoid wearing a shell as much as possible, as a pertex layer acts like blotting paper and will really wick moisture (something like a Montane featherlite ultra gilet may work well over a light base layer.
+Also avoid wearing a shell as much as possible, as a Pertex layer acts like blotting paper and will really wick moisture (something like a Montane Featherlite ultra gilet may work well over a light base layer.

-Oh, and there’s always the nuclear option of a whole can of anti perspirant!
+Oh, and there’s always the nuclear option of a whole can of antiperspirant!